Mercedes-Benz EQC now available to lease

-The Mercedes-Benz EQC – the brand’s first all-electric car – has been revealed ahead of its public debut at the Paris Motor Show.
-Here’s what you need to know.
+The Mercedes-Benz EQC – the brand’s first all-electric car – is now available to order.

-On the outside, it takes the form of a high-riding SUV although it’s a little smaller and more conventional looking than both the Jaguar and Tesla.
+On the outside, it takes the form of a high-riding SUV although it’s a little smaller and more conventional looking than both the Jaguar I-Pace and Tesla Model X.

 It takes its styling cues from the original Generation EQ concept that was revealed back in 2016.
 Up front, it gets a conventional grille – something that’s missing on many EVs.